bkwapong/Object-Oriented-Software-Development/README.md

-This repo contains the homework projects for UMB Object-Oriented-Software-Development course.
+This repo contains the homework projects for Object-Oriented-Software-Development course.